Thank you for saying this. I was curious about this and I also felt like it was a really beautiful way to address the abruptness of the choice.

 Light spoiler warning for The Year After

 Where did the game naturally want to go?
-A solution already there quietly staring at me: leave it as is.
-Life doesn’t telegraph to us the weight or consequence of every choice we make.
+A solution was already there, quietly staring back at me: leave it as is.
+Life doesn’t telegraph to us the weight or consequence of every choice.
 Why should the game?

-I needed to embrace how the decision felt trivial, then broadside the player with the consequences of their decision.
+I needed to embrace how trivial the decision felt, then broadside the player with the consequences of their decision.
 Accuse and guilt them for a decision they didn’t really make.
 Do it when their emotions were raw.
 Use movement mechanics, sound, space, environment to make them feel uncomfortable.
 Push them to irritation or resentment.
 Then release and say: “It’s okay.
 It’s nobody’s fault.”

 By following where the game lead me the confrontation sequence near the end designed itself.